nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 console.log(`Number of ways: ---> ${countWays(5)}`);
 ```

-#### What is the time and space complexity of the above solution?
+#### What is the time and space complexity of the above solutionMimicPQ?

 - Since our <b>memoization</b> array `dp[n+1]` stores the results for all the subproblems, we can conclude that we will not have more than `n+1` subproblems (where `n` represents the total number of steps).
 This means that our <b>time complexity</b> will be `O(N)`.
 - The <b>space complexity</b> will also be `O(n)`; this space will be used to store the <i>recursion-stack</i>.

 ### Bottom-up Dynamic Programming

-Let’s try to populate our `dp[]` array from the above solution, working in a <i>bottom-up fashion</i>.
+Let’s try to populate our `dp[]` array from the above solutionMimicPQ, working in a <i>bottom-up fashion</i>.
 As we saw in the above code, every `countWaysRecursive(n`) is the sum of the previous three counts.
 We can use this fact to populate our array.

 Here is the code for our <b>bottom-up dynamic programming approach</b>: